-That’s why ACEP and ENA have launched “No Silence on ED Violence,” a new campaign to stop these attacks and protect emergency department (ED) professionals and patients.
+That’s why ACEP and ENA are partnering on “No Silence on ED Violence,” a campaign to stop these attacks and protect emergency department (ED) professionals and patients.
 This joint effort aims to support, empower and protect those working in our nation’s emergency departments by raising awareness of the serious dangers emergency health providers face every day, and by generating action among stakeholders and policymakers to ensure a violence-free workplace for emergency nurses and physicians.

 The frequency of violent attacks on nurses, physicians and patients in our nation’s emergency departments is unconscionable and unacceptable.
 For medical professionals, being assaulted in the emergency department—a place intended for care and healing—must no longer be tolerated as “part of the job.”